Allegheny College: Academics

 Allegheny College's majors and minors fall into three spheres: Humanities, Natural Sciences, and Social Sciences.
 There are some majors, such as Environmental Studies or International Studies, which fall into the interdisciplinary category.
 The college requires students to choose a minor as well as a major and encourages "unusual combinations" of majors and minors.
 A student's major can be in the humanities, social sciences or natural sciences, but that student's minor must be in a different division than their major.

 Allegheny is accredited by the Middle States Commission on Higher Education (MSCHE).

 About 30% of the college's 2,100 students graduate in one of the STEM disciplines—science, technology, engineering, and math.
 Students must take at least two courses (8 semester credit hours) in a discipline other than their major or minor.

 The most popular majors, in terms of 2021 graduates, were Biology/Biological Sciences (35), Psychology (34), and Environmental Science (33).

 Total credits for graduation are 128 semester credit hours and no more than 64 credit hours can be from any one department.
 Almost all courses carry four semester hours of credit.

 The college requires all students to take a three-seminar series which "encourages careful listening and reading, thoughtful speaking and writing, and reflective academic planning and self-exploration," to be completed in their first two years.
 Sophomores typically meet with faculty advisers eight times a year.

 Allegheny requires seniors to complete a senior project in their major.
 Some senior projects can be quite ambitious; in 2007, one senior project involved comprehensive instructions for installing solar panels on the roof of a campus building.

 Allegheny divides its academic calendar into two 15-week semesters.
 The school year typically runs from the last week of August to mid-May, with a short fall break in mid-October, a Wednesday-to-Sunday Thanksgiving break, a month-long winter break from mid-December to mid-January, and a week-long spring break in the third week of March.

 It formerly had a Chinese language minor, which was discontinued with the Chinese program itself in 2022.

 Study abroad

 Allegheny offers direct enrollment programs at Lancaster University, England; James Cook University, Australia; University of Natal, South Africa; Capital Normal University, China; and Karl-Eberhard University, Germany.
 It also offers language and area studies programs in Seville, Spain; Angers, France; Karls-Eberhard University, Germany; and Querétaro, Mexico and internship programs in London, England; Paris, France; and Washington D.C.
 Programs geared to specific majors are also available, including environmental studies at the Arava Institute for Environmental Studies, Israel; and the Center for Sustainable Development, Costa Rica; marine biology at the Duke University Marine Lab in North Carolina; and political science at American University.
 Allegheny faculty members have led domestic summer-study tours to New York, Yellowstone, Austria, Costa Rica, and South Africa.
-Individually arranged study abroad has taken students to Argentina, Canada (Nova Scotia), China, Cuba, Greece, Italy, Mexico, and Scotland.